Created on

 6.2.3 below. |

-As policy split into 2 sections, when performing troubleshooting to check traffic is hitting on which policy by using debug flow (refer to FD30038 for detail command) will only able to show it hitting policy define in native policy.
-To debug on Security Policy which is handle by IPS, we need to use below debug
+As the policy is split into 2 sections, when performing troubleshooting to check which policy traffic is hitting on which policy by using debug flow (refer to FD30038 for detailed command), it will only be able to show it hitting the policy defined in the native policy.
+To debug the Security Policy, which is handled by IPS, it is necessary to use the below debug.

 Note.